groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/signing/signing-archive-documents.md

         - name: Sign source file with form fields and save result
           text: Invoke Sign method with signing options and output file path or stream.
 ---
-[**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) supports signing archive files with formats like ZIP, TAR, 7Z the same way as usual documents.
-The only difference in the [SignResult](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain/signresult/) of the [Sign](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature/sign/) method will contain for archive files the lists of [Succeeded](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain/signresult/succeeded) and [Failed](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain/signresult/failed) signatures as the
-list of the [DocumentResultSignature](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain/documentresultsignature/) instances.
+[**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) supports signing archive files with formats like ZIP, TAR, 7Z, LZ, GZIP the same way as usual documents.
+The only difference in the [SignResult](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain/signresult/) of the [Sign](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature/sign/) method will contain for archive files the lists of [Succeeded](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain/signresult/succeeded) and [Failed](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain/signresult/failed) signatures as the list of the [DocumentResultSignature](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain/documentresultsignature/) instances.

-Here are the steps to sign the archive files like ZIP, TAR, 7z with GroupDocs.Signature:
+Here are the steps to sign the archive files like ZIP, TAR, 7z, LZ, GZIP with GroupDocs.Signature:

 * Create a new instance of [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class and pass the source archive path or stream of the archive as a constructor parameter.
 * Instantiate the single [SignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/signoptions) object or list of this class with the required options.